southside-chillers/southside.chillers.online/southside/content/chapters/forensic-orcaeology.md

 "Who did?" says Galadriel.

-"That...demon looking thing!" says the groundhog.
+"That... demon looking thing!" says the groundhog.

 "Around what time was this?"